plone/plone.app.multilingual/README.rst

 Introduction
 ============

-Talking about multi-language support in Plone is talk about Products.LinguaPlone.
+In the old days before Plone 4.3, talking about multi-language support in Plone is talk about Products.LinguaPlone.
 It has been the *defacto* standard for managing translations of Archetypes-based content types in Plone through the years.
 Somehow its functionality never made its way into the Plone core and today it is in legacy status.
-Nowadays, Plone faces the rising of Dexterity content types and its incoming adoption into the Plone core in the near future (4.3) and complete the transition to Plone as default content types in Plone 5.
+Nowadays, Plone faces the rising of Dexterity content types and its adoption into the core since Plone 4.3.
+With Plone 5 released, the transition is completed and Dexterity is shipped as its default content type story.

 plone.app.multilingual was designed originally to provide Plone a whole multilingual story.
 Using ZCA technologies, enables translations to Dexterity